The Temperley-Lieb Tower and the Weyl Algebra: Basis Statements

 Apply the above to remove all solid curves from the graph.
 The resulting diagram may contain closed doubled curves which can be simplified using \eqref{eq:DoubledRelations}.
-The resulting diagram is a linear combination of products of bubbles and boxes.
-Thus, $\psi_0$ is a surjection.
+The resulting diagram is now a linear combination of products of bubbles.
+Products may be simplified using \eqref{eq:BubbleBoxRelations}, by \eqref{eq:newrel} only bubbles with sufficiently small index are nonzero, and by \eqref{eq:SumBubbles} sums of bubbles may be simplified to $1$.
+Thus, $\psi_0$ is a surjection. \end{proof}

-\comm{By \eqref{eq:DoubledRelations}, may present each closed curve in a diagram as a solid circle with an even number of points on each curve marking the endpoints of doubled segments.
-Each region in the complement of these curves contains a product of boxes and at most one bubble $\circled{k}$.
-Boxes can be moved to the unbounded region of the diagram using \eqref{eq:BubbleBoxRelations}.